Richard St George Mansergh-St George

-Colonel Richard St George Mansergh (c.
-1752–1798), (the name of 'St George' following 'Mansergh' was assumed, on 13 September 1774, on inheriting the property of his maternal uncle, Richard St George Mansergh-St George) was a British Army officer and magistrate of County Cork, Ireland.
-He was killed during the Irish Rebellion of 1798.
+Richard St George Mansergh-St George (born Richard St George Mansergh; c.
+1752 – 12 February 1798) was a British Army officer, landowner and magistrate who served in the American War of Independence.
+Born in County Cork, Ireland, into an Anglo-Irish family, Mansergh-St George was murdered in the lead-up to the Irish Rebellion of 1798.

 Family

 Born c.
 1752, Richard St George Mansergh was the only son of James Mansergh, a soldier and landowner in County Cork.
 His maternal grandfather was Sir Richard St George, whose grandfather was Sir George St George of Carrickdrumrusk and ancestor to the Barons St George.
 The St Georges were originally from Cambridgeshire who were granted lands in the Headford area, in 1666, following the Cromwellian conquest of Ireland.
 Much of this land had was held by the Catholic Skerrett family.
 Their ownership of lands was extensive in the counties of Galway, Roscommon, Limerick and Queen's County (County Laois) confirmed by a patent dated 26 October 1666.